Counseling Licensing Requirements in Oklahoma

-There are two separate application packets for endorsement candidates: one for those who have been licensed five or more years, another for those who have been licensed less.
-(Licensure by Endorsement Application Packet).
+There are two separate application packets for endorsement candidates: one for those who have been licensed five or more years, another for those who have been licensed for less.

 You will need to get license verification from your licensing agency.
 You should procure a letter that your license is in good standing.